Let us learn about Device Configuration Profile Settings View-Intune Troubleshooting. I stumbled across another useful Intune troubleshooting option.

 - Intune Device Configuration blade —–> Device Status

 Where to start checking the Device Configuration Profile Settings view?

 The following steps will help you get the details of Intune profile settings policies?
 This blade helped me troubleshoot and drill down into the issue several times.

 - Log in to the Azure portal – http://portal.azure.com

 - Search and select the user id which you want to troubleshoot

 - Troubleshooting blade will give you all the details of the selected user

 - Click on the device which you want to troubleshoot

 - Click on the Device Configuration tab

-- Check out Profile Settings view to confirm which view is failed (if there is any)?
+- Check out the Profile Settings view to confirm which statement is failed (if there is any)?